 Score the inner meat with a butter knife both horizontally and laterally.
 These will be the

 cubes when the skin is turned towards inside out.
 If the avocado is

 ripe flesh should fall out as the skin is turned.
 Repeat this with the remaining avocados.

 Add the diced avocado to the tomato mixture; gently stir together.
 NOTE: The lime juice will help keep the avocados from darkening.

-Add cumin seeds, cilantro, salt, and pepper to the tomato/avocado mixture; stir until blended.
+Add cilantro, salt, and pepper to the tomato/avocado mixture; stir until blended.

 Let set at least 10 minute for the flavors to blend before serving.